Ndaba Mandela: Early life

 Ndaba Mandela was born into a family of chieftains.
 His grandfather Nelson was both a direct descendant of the holders of the kingship of the Thembu people and heir to the chieftaincy of Mvezo in his own right.
 The latter dignity is currently held by Ndaba's elder half-brother Mandla.

 This notwithstanding, Ndaba grew up in what can be called a broken home.
 His father Makgatho Mandela grew up without a father.
 Nelson Mandela was imprisoned while his family was growing up, and he became a street hustler in Soweto.
 After Ndaba was born, his family moved to the Eastern Cape.
 He spent the first years of his schooling in a small town called Cofimvaba.
 He was seven years old when he met his grandfather Nelson Mandela.
 Mandela had been imprisoned on Robben Island.
 Ndaba was eleven years old when he went to live with his grandfather.
 He spent two decades living with him - being cared for, and then caring for his grandfather.

-In the Xhosa culture, boys between ages of 18 and 21 are taken to the mountains to be circumcised.
-Ndaba was 21 years of age when he was circumcised.
-They are taught their roles and responsibilities in becoming men.
-Roles and responsibilities that entail getting married, being a husband, a father, and having your own home.